Level/abstract-leveldown/UPGRADING.md

 #### `.approximateSize` method removed

-The `.approximateSize` method has been removed.
-The rationale behind this is that it's a feature heavily related to `LevelDB` and not necessarily something that's used in other stores.
-If your store has implemented `._approximateSize` it will never be called by `abstract-leveldown`.

-If your implementation needs this, it must rename `._approximateSize` to `.approximateSize` and also take care of the initialization code, take a look at what `leveldown` has done if you need more details.
+The `.approximateSize` method has been removed from the public API.
+It is heavily related to `LevelDB` and more often than not, other stores lack the native primitives to implement this.
+If you did implement the internal `_approximateSize` method, that is now dead code.
+To preserve the method in your public API, rename it to `approximateSize` and also take care of the initialization code.
+Look to `leveldown` for inspiration.

 Also, the corresponding abstract tests have been removed, so your implementation can no longer require `abstract/approximate-size-test`.